ros2/ros2_documentation/source/Tutorials/Simulators/Setting-up-a-Robot-Simulation-Webots.rst

 1 Create the structure of your package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To be able to customize your simulation with ROS2 you will organize the code with a custom package.
+To be able to customize your simulation with ROS2 you will organize the code in a custom package.
 Start by creating a new package named ``my_package`` from the ``src`` folder of your ROS2 workspace.

 .. code-block:: console